arnbme/nyckelharpa/README.md

   </tr>
   </table>

-1. In order to get the Nyckelharpa contacts open message and forced arming when using the HE Keypad drivers: you must create some sort of alert in HSM's Configure Arming/Disarming/Cancel --> Configure Alerts for Arming Failures (contacts open) section, or HSM arms directly, ignoring all open contacts.
-Should you be using TTS messages, simply place the word "Warning" into Arming Alerts-->Audio Alerts setting on the same speech output devices used with Nyckelharpa.
-It will speak prior to Nyckelharpa's Arming Canceled Open Contact message.
+1. In order to get the Nyckelharpa contacts open message and forced arming when using anything other the the Centralite Keypad driver: you must create an alert in HSM's Configure Arming/Disarming/Cancel --> Configure Alerts for Arming Failures.
+Please read Section 7, paragraph 2.

 [:arrow_up_small: Back to top](#top)
 <a name="keypadDH"></a>